 General and Administrative.
 General and administrative ("G&A") expenses consist of all other personnel and related costs for customer service, finance, tax, legal, human resources, fashion and photography and fixed operations costs.
 General and administrative expenses also includes occupancy costs (including warehouse-related), professional services, credit card fees, general corporate and warehouse expenses, other administrative costs, and gains and losses associated with asset disposals and operating lease terminations.
-We expect to incur lower fixed cost G&A expense dollars and as a percentage of total revenue in the short term as a result of our restructuring plan.
-Over the longer term, these expenses may increase as we grow our infrastructure to support the overall growth of the business.
+In 2023, we expect these expenses to decrease significantly in dollars and as a percentage of total revenue compared to fiscal year 2022 as a result of our restructuring plan while over the medium to long term, we expect these expenses to increase as we grow our infrastructure to support the overall growth of the business.
 Rent expense and other facilities-related costs may increase in the future due to inflation or to support overall business growth and fulfillment efficiencies.
 While these expenses may vary from period to period as a percentage of total revenue, we expect them to decrease as a percentage of total revenue over the longer term.